zaj6827/33-photo-uploads/README.md

 ## Requirements
 #### backend setup
 * use [sluggram](http://github.com/slugbyte/sluggram)
-* or use your mid 401 project

 #### Feature Tasks
 * Create a SettingsContainer
-  * give the user the ablity to create or update thier profile
+  * give the user the ablity to create thier profile

 * Create a DashboardContainer
   * give the user the abilty to create, read, update and destroy photos